 - i.
 Personal Services: Personal services includes only those services which are performed personally by the individual who contracted to perform them, and the contract should mainly pay for the labor of the individual providing the service, not for such things as insurance or materials. - ii.
 Professional services: Professional services have been described as those services which are mainly mental or intellectual rather than physical or manual.
 The Texas Government Code [Section 2254.002](#) lists ten (10) types of services that constitute professional services for purposes of State and local contracts and funds management.
 These include accounting, architecture, landscape architecture, land surveying, medicine, optometry, professional engineering, real estate appraising, professional nursing and forensic science.
 Cities have also used this exception to hire attorneys.
 The City may not select a provider of professional services, group, or association of providers or award a contract for the services based on competitive bids submitted for the contract or for the services but, shall make the selection and award based on demonstrated competence and qualifications to perform the services for a fair and reasonable price.
-The professional fees under the contract must be consistent with and not higher than the recommended practices and fees published by the applicable professional associations and may not exceed any maximum provided by law (Texas Government Code [2254.002](#) and [2254.003](#).)
-If the City cannot negotiate a satisfactory contract with the most highly qualified provider, then the City shall formally end negotiations with that provider, select the next most highly qualified provider and attempt to negotiate a contract with that provider at a fair and reasonable price. - iii.
+The professional fees under the contract must be consistent with and not higher than the recommended practices and fees published by the applicable professional associations and may not exceed any maximum provided by law (Texas Government Code [2254.002 and 2254.003](#).)
+If the City cannot negotiate a satisfactory contract with the most highly qualified provider, then the City shall formally end negotiations with that provider, select the next most highly qualified provider and attempt c.
+Work performed and paid for by the day as work progresses d.
+Lease or Purchase of land or a right-of-way

+- to negotiate a contract with that provider at a fair and reasonable price. - iii.
 Planning Services: Planning Services is defined in Texas Local Government Code Section [252.001\(5\)](#) as services primarily intended to guide governmental policy to ensure the orderly and coordinated development of the state or of municipal, county, metropolitan or regional land areas.